Fraction calculator

 Six and five sixths is forty-one sixths. - Add: 65/9 + 41/6 = 65 · 2/9 · 2 + 41 · 3/6 · 3 = 130/18 + 123/18 = 130 + 123/18 = 253/18

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(9, 6) = 18.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 9 × 6 = 54.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - sixty-five ninths plus forty-one sixths is two hundred fifty-three eighteenths.
+In other words, sixty-five ninths plus forty-one sixths equals two hundred fifty-three eighteenths.

 Rules for expressions with fractions: